Chicago alternative library saves printed material otherwise lost in the shuffle

 Researcher Jessica Speer is a few feet away, and notes many items are things people gave away for free.
 She says without places like the Read/Write Library, they’d just get lost in the shuffle.

 Speer: I think there’s more of the everyday, what an individual person’s experience might be.
-There’s stuff you’re never going to find in a real library so you’re going to see voices that don’t make it into the
+There’s stuff you’re never going to find in a real library so you’re going to see voices that don’t make it into the mainstream and voices that get lost because there’s these cultural gates.

 To make her point, Speer pulls out a black and white flyer: